I love how they mix well with my other plants

 Squaw Vine, or Patridge Berry, is a perennial that is often found growing near the base of a tree

 The Squaw Vine is a small grower and can reach about a foot long when it is mature.
-This plant is found in densely wooded areas.
+Found in densely wooded areas.
 Nova Scotia and Florida are prime growers of this plant.
-The blooms are fragrant and typically appear as a white or purple color.
-The berries are not only edible to humans but also used for many medicinal purposes such as helping with menstrual cramps or to help a lady go into labor.
-The partridge berry has green foliage with red berries and a red bloom.
+The blooms are fragrant and typically appear as white or purple color.
+The berries are not only edible to humans but also used for many medicinal purposes such as menstrual cramps or to help a lady go into labor.
+The partridge berry has green foliage with red berries and red bloom.